 Indoor vs. Outdoor Cats:

-• Indoor Cats: Generally have a longer lifespan because they face fewer risks.
+- Indoor Cats: Generally have a longer lifespan because they face fewer risks.
 It's not uncommon for indoor cats to live 15 years or more.
 Some even reach their 20s.
-This extended lifespan can be attributed to the controlled environment, reduced exposure to infectious diseases, and the absence of threats like predators or traffic.
+This extended lifespan can be attributed to a controlled environment, reduced exposure to infectious diseases, and the absence of threats such as predators or traffic.

 Breed Considerations: